freedomofpress/securedrop/docs/ubuntu_config.md

 When the packages are finished installing, Ubuntu will automatically install the bootloader (GRUB).
 If it asks to install the bootloader to the Master Boot Record, choose **Yes**.
 When everything is done, reboot.

-You can now return to where you left off in the main Securedrop install guide [by clicking here](/docs/install.md#install-securedrop).
+You can now return to where you left off in the main SecureDrop install guide [by clicking here](/docs/install.md#install-the-securedrop-application).